gregorriegler/seamer/README.md

 ```

 #### Create a Seam via annotation through AspectJ
-This solution only works for pure functions though.
+This solution only works for stateless methods though.
 ```java
 public static class AspectJDemo {